Byranlee/Zihao-academic/content/en/home/experience.md

     description: |2-

         *  Carbonate crystallization and reactive transport in the subsurface conditions (microfluidics experiment, Raman microscopy, and OpenFOAM and PHREEQC simulation)
-        *  Tuning fractures for geothermal applications
+        *  Developing the chemo-mechanical basis for observed failures in engineered and natural materials

   - title: Graduate Research Assistant